momentumlearn/classroom/v2-skills.md

 0. I am unfamiliar with making AJAX requests.
 1. I can make a request using Fetch to retrieve data and format it as JSON.
 2. I can make a request to an API using Fetch to retrieve data and format it as JSON.
 I can work with nested JSON data and display it on a page.
 3. I can make a request to an API using Fetch to retrieve data.
 I can work with nested JSON data and display it on a page.
-I can use Javascript to build different url paths and query parameters (e.g., using template literals).
+I can use Javascript to build different URL paths and query parameters (e.g., using template literals).
 I can make requests to create new data, update existing data, or delete data.
 I can use the `then()` method to work with promises returned from `fetch` calls.
 4. I can do all of the above, and I can do some or all of the following: I can chain requests using `then()` and use data from a response to make additional requests;  I can check a status code from a request and conditionally do something based on different statuses; I can use `async/await`.

 ### HTTP